06ayushyadav/task2/README.md

 * Only supports basic camera preview; no photo capture or video recording.
 * Minimal design; focus is on functionality.
-* Optional bonus features (switch camera, show resolution, loading spinner) not implemented.
+* Optional bonus features (switch camera, show resolution) not implemented except loading spinner.

 ---